 If you want to know a little bit more about choosing the right pair of shoes for playing point guard then head on down to the Buyer’s Guide right after the Reviews.
 But, if you just want to get to the goods, check out the Reviews right now, right here.

-Point Guard Shoe Reviews
+Best Basketball Shoes Point Guard Reviews

 It’s no real surprise to find these shoes hitting the top spot for point guard shoes.
 With a pedigree like Harden behind their design, what’s not to love?
 There’s a full review on these shoes already up so, if you want to read a fuller more in-depth review check it out here: Full Review